tomikos/mypy/README.md

-multiSshExec.py 2.0
+multiexec.py 2.0

 Description
 -------------
-multiSshExec uses pylibssh2 to implement a higher-level API for performing commands over SSH,
+multiexec uses pylibssh2 to implement a higher-level API for performing commands over SSH,
 particularly for deployment and system administration tasks.

 Version